jmmenes/what-i-learned-in-week-1/README.md

-# What I Learned In Week 1 at Code Immersives
+# What I Learned In Week 1 At Code Immersives

 &nbsp;